Enable and Disable Client-Side Printing for Reporting Services

 Force the PDF download by clicking Click here to view the PDF of your report..

 If the print button the report viewer toolbar is disabled, verify the following:

 Client-side printing is disabled for the report server in Management Studio.
 See the section Enable and Disable Client-Side Printing in this topic.

 The SQL Server 2016 Reporting Services or later (SSRS) PDF rendering extension is disabled.
 Review the

 <Extension Name="PDF"section of the rsreportserver.config file.

-You are viewing the reporting in comparability mode, which uses the old SQL Server 2016 Reporting Services (SSRS) HTML4 rendering engine.
+You are viewing the reporting in comparability mode, which uses the old SQL Server 2016 Reporting Services or later (SSRS) HTML4 rendering engine.
 The PDF printing experience requires the HTML 5 rendering engine.
 Click the Try Preview button on the toolbar.

 Enable and Disable Client-Side Printing

 Report server administrators have the option of disabling the remote print feature by setting the report server system property EnableClientPrinting to false.
 This will disable client-side printing for all reports managed by that server.
 By default, EnableClientPrinting is set to true.
 You can disable client-side printing in the following ways:

 Start Management Studio with administrative privileges.